PIConGPU in 5 Minutes on RoSi

-This guide needs shell access (probably via ssh) and git.
+This guide needs shell access (probably via ssh) and git (preinstalled on most systems including RoSi).
+The RoSi shell can also be used from a browser (currently there is no support for Firefox) at https://rosi.hzdr.de/ (accessible from the intranet).
 Consider getting familiar with the shell (command line, usually bash) and git.
 Please also read the tutorial for your local HPC cluster.

 See also